ying-tang/help-documentation/_neutron/network_ip_availability.md

 ## How Can I Check My Network IP Availability?

-In OpenStack Mitaka and above, availability commands let you check the availability of IPs more easily.
+In OpenStack Mitaka and newer, availability commands let you check the availability of IPs more easily.

 ### Floating IP Pool Availability

-**Q.** How can I check to see how many Floating IPs are left in my availability pool?
+**Q.** How can I check to see how many floating IPs are left in my availability pool?

 **A.** There’s an API call and a client call for resource allocation reporting: